ananya1655so/prompt-playground/README.md

-# Prompt Playground
+Prompt Playground

-## Problem Statement
+# Problem Statement
 Designing effective AI prompts is difficult.
 Small changes in wording can lead to very different outputs, but there is no simple way to compare or evaluate prompts.

-## Solution
+# Solution
-Prompt Playground is a tool that allows users to:
-- Create multiple versions of prompts
-- Run them on the same input
+Prompt Playground is a tool that allows users to create multiple versions of prompts, run them on the same input, compare outputs side by side, score prompt quality, and improve weak prompts using structured formats.
-- Compare outputs side-by-side
-- Score prompt quality
-- Improve weak prompts using structured formats

-## Features
+# Features
-- Prompt version comparison
+• Prompt version comparison
-- Prompt quality scoring
+• Prompt quality scoring
-- Prompt improvement suggestions
+• Prompt improvement suggestions
-- Reproducible and local execution
+• Fully local execution

-## Architecture
+# Architecture
 Frontend (Streamlit) → Backend (FastAPI) → Prompt Engine

-## Tech Stack
+# Tech Stack
-- Python
+• Python
-- FastAPI
+• FastAPI
-- Streamlit
+• Streamlit

-## Setup Instructions
+# Setup Instructions

 1. Clone the repository
+git clone <repository-url>
+cd prompt-playground

-2. Create a virtual environment python -m venv venv
+2. Create and activate virtual environment python -m venv venv

-3. Activate environment
-   - Windows: venv\\Scripts\\activate
+Windows:
+venv\Scripts\activate

+Mac / Linux:
-   - Mac/Linux: source venv/bin/activate
+source venv/bin/activate

-4. Install dependencies
+3. Install dependencies
 pip install -r requirements.txt

-5. Run backend
+4. Run backend
 uvicorn backend.main:app --reload

-6. Run frontend
-   streamlit run frontend/app.py
+5. Run frontend (in a new terminal) python -m streamlit run frontend/app.py

+The application will open automatically in the browser.

-## Reproducibility
+# Reproducibility
 This project runs fully locally.
-A mock AI engine is used to ensure:
+A mock AI engine is used to demonstrate prompt comparison and evaluation logic, ensuring the project can be easily run and reviewed during the hackathon without external API dependencies.
-- deterministic behavior
-- no dependency on external APIs
-- easy evaluation by judges

-## Prompt Strategy
+# Prompt Strategy
-Prompt evaluation focuses on:
-- clarity
-- specificity
-- constraints
-- output structure

-Prompt templates are stored in the `prompts/` folder.
+Prompt evaluation focuses on clarity, specificity, constraints, and output structure.
+Prompt templates used for evaluation and improvement are stored in the prompts/ folder.

-## Future Scope
+# Future Scope
-- Replace mock AI with real LLM APIs
+• Integrate real LLM APIs for evaluation
-- Add more evaluation metrics
+• Add more evaluation metrics
-- Support more prompt versions
+• Support additional prompt versions and comparisons
-- Replace mock AI with real LLM APIs
-- Add more evaluation metrics
-- Support more prompt versions
+• Support additional prompt versions and comparisons